eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 80054198  addiu   $sp, $sp, 0x8    # ...and this ran too
 ```

-`jr $ra` is an unconditional jump, so there's no question of whether it was taken.
-It jumped: `$ra` held `800541EC`, and that is where execution continued.
-But `$sp` moved as well, from `801FFD50` to `801FFD58`.
-The instruction sitting *after* the return ran anyway, and it did real work — it popped the stack frame on the way out.
+`jr $ra` is an unconditional jump, so there's no question about whether it was taken or not.
+It jumped: `$ra` held `800541EC`, and that's where execution continued.
+But `$sp` was updated as well, from `801FFD50` to `801FFD58`.
+The instruction sitting *after* the return ran anyway, and it did real work: it popped the stack frame on the way out.

-The nice part is that this isn't purely a tax, it's a free instruction slot.
-Here's real BIOS code from my emulator's debugger — a byte-copy loop, `$a1` the source, `$a0` the destination, `$a2` the count:
+The nice part is that this is not just a tax to be paid, it's a free instruction slot.
+Below is another piece of real BIOS code, taken from my emulator's debugger.
+It's a byte-copy loop, where `$a1` is the source, `$a0` the destination, and `$a2` the count:

 ```
 BFC02B68  lbu     $t6, 0x0($a1)      # load a byte from the source